tgen16mgc/tienduongtheportfolio/src/docs/image-optimization.md

 ## Benefits

-- **Faster Loading**: Modern formats like WebP and AVIF are 25-50% smaller than JPEG/PNG
+- **Faster Loading**: Modern formats like WebP are 25-50% smaller than JPEG/PNG
 - **Better SEO**: Page speed is a ranking factor for search engines
 - **Lower Bandwidth**: Smaller file sizes mean less data transfer
 - **Responsive Loading**: Only the appropriate image size is loaded based on the device